Understanding Our Ground

 In this audio clip from an introduction to meditation session taught in Japan, Rinpoche explains how we should approach meditation.
 For more detailed and step-by-step meditation instruction, we encourage you to explore The Path of Meditation Level One support program available here.

-Phakchok Rinpoche explains that we really need to ask certain questions before we engage in practice.
+Phakchok Rinpoche explains that we really need to ask certain questions before we engage in the practice.
 These questions help us understand the ground for our practice.
 Therefore, he reviews the kinds of questions we should raise: “What is the basis of Dharma?”

 Questions To Raise

 Understanding the ground means that we ask the following questions: